Murder of Marianne Vaatstra: Initial investigation and riots

 The population of Kollum was quick to blame inhabitants of the local asylum seekers' center for the murder.
 The center's security was upgraded, and riot police were readied in the weeks following the murder, to intervene in the case of fighting between locals and refugees.

 At a municipal information meeting in October 1999, about the opening of a new center in the town, locals rioted, with Kollumer youth egging the mayor.
 At least one woman, who had incited the riots, was convicted for a racist offence.

 A first suspect, a 32-year-old man from De Westereen, was arrested in late May 1999, but was subsequently released because his DNA did not match that found at the crime scene.
 He would become the first in a series of twelve suspects who were similarly arrested and released.

 From August 1999, police investigation of Vaatstra's murder focused on the asylum seekers' center near Kollum.
 The center's guards had reported that an Iraqi refugee had left the center on the night of the murder, and had been missing since.
 He was tracked down by Interpol and arrested in Istanbul in October, but the investigation became a national controversy after an official of the Public Prosecution Service had stated the arrest was made under political pressure.

 The Iraqi was found innocent of the murder by DNA evidence.
 In 2002, a final decision was made to open an asylum seekers' refuge at the planned location, without drawing local protests.

 A DNA sweep was started in December 1999, initially targeting 170 men in the area, of whom 162 cooperated.
 No match was found.
 The following year, investigators published a psychological profile of the perpetrator, who they suspected to be a white, Western European male, living less than 15 km from the crime scene.
-Eventually, the case was closed, then reopened in 2002 for a year before closing again.
+Eventually, the case was closed, then reopened in 2002 for a year before being closed again.